ncatlab/nlab-content/pages/2/2/6/6/6622/content.md

 [[Coh_fig_18.gif:pic]]

-Here, $clean(v)$ is the word obtained by removing all instances of the unitor from $v$ (this can be defined rigorously by induction), and
+Here, $clean(v)$ is the word obtained by removing all instances of the unit from $v$ (this can be defined rigorously by induction), and
 $r$ is the total number of units appearing in $v$.
 The right part of the last diagram, where there are no units and unitors, commutes in $B$ by the ''coherence